haruval/private-triage-agent/README.md

 ## Development testing stuff

-The commands below run against the Enron dev corpus (or any `.mbox`) rather than your own mail.
-They exist to inspect individual pipeline stages and run the tests.
+The commands below run against the Enron dev corpus (or any specified `.mbox`) rather than your own mail.
+They let you inspect individual pipeline stages and run the tests.

 ### Build the test inbox (50 emails from the Enron dataset)